Abhishek-7504/careers-website/README.md

-Job listing website done using HTML, CSS for frontend and flask for backend
+Job listing website done using HTML, CSS, bootstrap for frontend and flask for backend

 ## Step 1 - Project Setup & Flask Basics